 Beta blockers in the third trimester are associated with neonatal hypoglycaemia so in most hospitals these babies will be managed on a 'risk of hypoglycaemia' pathway - mothers should receive education antenatally on maximising breastfeeding success for these babies.

 Exclusive or predominant breastfeeding rates are lower in mothers with gestational diabetes, although initiation and rates of any breastfeeding are not.
 This may be due to the way that the infant's risk of hypoglycaemia is managed, or mediated by intrapartum complications.

 A mother with gestational diabetes may be taking medication, such as metformin or insulin, frequently discontinued at birth.
 Breastfeeding is likely to have a particularly high impact on these dyads, due to the association of breastfeeding with improved cardiovascular health in mothers, and reduced obesity in children.

 Infants have a risk of neonatal hypoglycaemia - mothers should receive education antenatally on maximising breastfeeding success.
-Some units encourage antenatal expression of milk from 36 weeks to provide immediately available colostrum after birth - this has been shown to be safe in low risk mothers with gestational diabetes.
+Some units encourage antenatal expression of milk from 36 weeks to provide immediately available colostrum after birth - this has been shown to be safe in low risk mothers with gestational diabetes, with an increase in exclusive breastmilk feeding in the intervention group.
 Maternal education in the waiting room of glucose tolerance testing and GDM clinics is a good way of efficiently accessing these mothers!

 This may be associated with preterm birth, particularly iatrogenic.
 The mother may have been taking medication antenatally but this is usually discontinued at birth.
 There is no contraindication to breastfeeding.